With 100’s of different models available, the Concept2 Model D Rowing Machine outshines them all!

 It’s really hard to believe that a fitness company made this mini-computer.
 It’s simple to use but is loaded with options.

-Out of all the features this rower comes with, users raved about this one the most!
+Out of all the features on this rower, users rave about this one the most!

 Fitness Data Tracking

-The Concept2 Model D PM5 monitor is advertised as a ‘training partner’ and they weren’t bluffing.
-It tracks distance, speed, pace, calories, and watts.
+The Concept2 Model D PM5 monitor is advertised as a ‘training partner’ and they aren’t joking!

 You have plenty of options when it comes to your workout preferences:

-- Immediately start rowing without pressing any buttons on the monitor (as soon as the flywheel starts spinning it will power up and provide data)
+- Immediately start rowing (as soon as the flywheel starts spinning the monitor will power up and provide data)

 - Customize a workout routine

-- Play a game and get a brief rowing lesson with animation showing you proper technique.
+- Play a game and receive a brief rowing lesson with animation showing you proper technique.

-The display is big and the data is easy to see whether you’re at the starting (catch) or finish position.
-It is also backlit so you can see the data in low light settings.
+The display is big and the data is easy to read, whether you’re at the starting (catch) or finish position.
+It’s also backlit so you can see the data in low light settings.

 You can choose from five different graphic displays for the bottom section: